rmsrosa/nbjoint/docs/source/overview.md

 # Overview

-**NBBinder** generates a navigable book-like structure to a collection of Jupyter notebooks.
+**NBJoint** generates a navigable book-like structure to a collection of Jupyter notebooks.

 ## Description

-The main function in this module is called `bind()`.
+The main function in this module is called `joint()`.
 It reads a collection of Jupyter notebooks from a given directory and, upon configuration,

 - adds a **table of contents** to a selected notebook file, with links to the other notebooks;